syphar/restore-pip-download-cache/README.md

 python I find myself repeating some patterns.
 On of them is restoring the pip download cache, which is why this action was created.

 On top, writing the correct cache logic is [tricky](https://github.com/actions/cache/blob/0781355a23dac32fd3bac414512f4b903437991a/examples.md#python---pip).
 You need to understand how the [cache action](https://github.com/actions/cache) (keys and restore keys) work.
 Did you know the default cache will not save the cache if restoring had an exact match?
-Or that the current cache is insert-only and never updates a cache key?
+Or that the current cache on github side is insert-only and never updates a cache key?
 Also, the default cache action will not store the updated cache when there was a test-failure.

 `restore-pip-download-cache` is a simple 1-liner that covers all use-cases, correctly: